Household Hazardous Waste: A Guide for Texans

 Managing HHW in your Home

-While many individuals in Texas have options for disposing of HHW and other materials through local programs, remember, you can decrease the HHW you keep in your own home by considering some simple guidelines:
+While many people in Texas have options for disposing of HHW and other materials through local programs, remember that you can decrease the HHW in your own home by using some simple guidelines:

 What can I do with...?

-Compact Fluorescent Lightbulbs (CFLs): A CFL lasts longer and uses about 75 percent less energy than an incandescent lightbulb.
-Like other fluorescent lightbulbs, CFLs (including green tip) contain some amount of mercury, though it is a small amount and not released when the bulb is intact or in use.
+Compact Fluorescent Lightbulbs (CFLs): Like other fluorescent lightbulbs, CFLs (including green tip) contain some amount of mercury, though it is a small amount and not released when the bulb is intact or in use.
 If you have a CFL that breaks, the EPA offers information on cleaning up the broken bulb.
 Recycling is the best option for CFLs.
 Check to see if an HHW program in your area accepts CFLs or check www.cleanup.org for other locations for drop-off.